rexso/linal.js/README.md

     * toString()
     * transpose()
   * Properties:
+    * array - returns a Float32Array with the matrix values
     * copy - returns a copy of the matrix
     * determinant - returns the determinant of the matrix
     * inverse - returns the inverse version of the matrix